The Birth of Actor Nakadai Tatsuya

 It was right around this time when I learned of the existence of a certain academic acting school.

 That was the Haiyuza Training School.
 I thought I would apply — my thinking was that I would learn as much as I could of the fundamental, academic aspects, and then I could become an actor.
 And so just by chance I decided to apply — and just by chance I managed to get accepted.
 Apparently, Haiyuza Training School’s policy at the entrance exam was that rather than judging the level of your acting, they simply chose people who were physically large.

 I got in as part of the fourth generation.
 Previously I had been working during the day and going to night school, but studying at Haiyuza was similar to taking university lectures, meaning I would be at there at the training school during the day and then working at night.
 I spent two years working at a pachinko parlor.
 I don’t know how those parlors are these days, but back then I would be there behind the machines adjusting whether balls would come out or not — that was all my job.
-I would usually only get to sleep at around 3 o’clock at night, and then I would wake up at around 7 so I could make it to acting school by 9, which was when training would begin.
+I would usually only get to sleep at around 3 o’clock at night, and then wake up at around 7 so I could make it to acting school by 9, which was when training would begin.

 I had no money.
 Every day I would somehow scrape together the cash for my train ride to Shibuya, and then run from Shibuya to Roppongi where the training school was.
 Summer or winter, I would always be wearing the same clothes — I’d just wear more in the winter.

 In addition to that kind of a daily existence, I was also born with a natural gloominess.
 I disliked being around people.